threefoldfoundation/info_sdk/src/gettingstarted/tutorials/tutorial_website.md

 Congratulations!

-Once the payment is complete you have your website ready!!
+Once the payment is complete, you have your website ready.

 ![my first website full domain](my_first_website_full_domain.png)